datacampfire/FCI-Challenge/README.md

 You'll see that there are not all parties on all the datasets.
 Unfortunately this is something beyond our means.

 The items covered here are demanded by the laws in force in Chile.
 This information covers 21 spreadsheets that political parties send to que Advisory Board since last year.
 Here we selected eight (8) spreadsheets that we cleaned and that are available at https://partidospublicos.cl/ but we do not have the most updated information because we rely on snapshots that you can see at https://datos.partidospublicos.cl/.

+There is an active transparency data guide that can help understand the cplt csv files in the following url: https://partidospublicos.cl/manual

 ## Clean datasets